anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You always succeed in producing a result.
+Quote: The mind unlearns with difficulty what it has long learned.

-By: Tony Robbins
+By: Seneca the Younger